xspec/xspec/lib/schxslt2/README.md

 - missing abstract pattern parameters
 - references to non-existent rules

+### schxslt:handle-dynamic-errors as xs:boolean

+When set to boolean `true`, the validation stylesheet writes dynamic errors as a `svrl:error` element to the validation report and terminates with a `schxslt:ValidationError` error.
+When set to `false`, dynamic errors bubble up to the XSLT processor.
+Defaults to `true`.

 ## Schematron 4 (2025)

 As of version 1.4 SchXslt2 supports all but one feature of the 2025 edition of ISO Schematron (see limitations).